Undergraduate

 Career Pathways

-Most History graduates find careers in which they can use their skills in research, critical analysis and written communication such as historical research and writing, teaching, journalism, librarianship and archival management, government agencies, museums, cultural heritage and tourism, business administration, politics and publishing.
+As a History graduate, you can apply your skills in research, critical analysis, and written communication in a variety of fields.
+These may include historical research and writing, teaching, journalism, librarianship, archival management, government agencies, museums, cultural heritage and tourism, business administration, politics, and publishing.

-Most History graduates find careers in which they can use their skills in research, critical analysis and written communication such as historical research and writing, teaching, journalism, librarianship and archival management, government agencies, museums, cultural heritage and tourism, business administration, politics and publishing.
+As a History graduate, you can apply your skills in research, critical analysis, and written communication in a variety of fields.
+These may include historical research and writing, teaching, journalism, librarianship, archival management, government agencies, museums, cultural heritage and tourism, business administration, politics, and publishing.

 Further Study